pradyutbansal/mac-comp225-registrar/README.md

 ## Part 1

 Your task is to refactor the Student and Course classes to make the code easier to read and modify in the future.
 The goal isn't to make the code as _small_ as possible, but rather to make it as _clear_ and _simple_ as possible.
 Think carefully about the separation of concerns between the classes.
+You should also pay attention to variable names and rename them if it makes the code clearer.
 You do not need to modify the test classes.

+In addition to refactoring, try to engage in defensive programming.
+You should identify and fix any gaps where it is possible to use the code incorrectly.

 ## Before you’re done…